h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 -  ``-n | -nodes <number of H2O nodes>``: Specify the number of nodes.
 -  ``-nthreads <maximum number of CPUs>``: Specify the number of CPUs to use.
 This defaults to using all CPUs on the host, or you can enter a positive integer.
 -  ``-baseport <initialization port for H2O nodes>``: Specify the initialization port for the H2O nodes.
 The default is ``54321``.
--  ``-ea``: Enable assertions to verify boolean expressions for error detection.
--  ``-verbose:gc``: Include heap and garbage collection information in the logs.
--  ``-XX:+PrintGCDetails``: Include a short message after each garbage collection.
 -  ``-license <license file name>``: Specify the directory of local filesytem location and the license file name.
 -  ``-o | -output <HDFS output directory>``: Specify the HDFS directory for the output.
 -  ``-flow_dir <Saved Flows directory>``: Specify the directory for saved flows.
 By default, H2O will try to find the HDFS home directory to use as the directory for flows.
 If the HDFS home directory is not found, flows cannot be saved unless a directory is specified using ``-flow_dir``.
 -  ``-port_offset <num>``: This parameter allows you to specify the relationship of the API port ("web port") and the internal communication port.
 The h2o port and API port are derived from each other, and we cannot fully decouple them.
 Instead, we allow you to specify an offset such that h2o port = api port + offset.
 This allows you to move the communication port to a specific range that can be firewalled.
 -  ``-proxy``: Enables Proxy mode.
 -  ``-report_hostname``: This flag allows the user to specify the machine hostname instead of the IP address when launching H2O Flow.
 This option can only be used when H2O on Hadoop is started in Proxy mode (with ``-proxy``).

+    **JVM arguments**

+-  ``-ea``: Enable assertions to verify boolean expressions for error detection.
+-  ``-verbose:gc``: Include heap and garbage collection information in the logs.
+Deprecated in Java 9, removed in Java 10.
+-  ``-XX:+PrintGCDetails``: Include a short message after each garbage collection.
+Deprecated in Java 9, removed in Java 10.
+-  ``-Xlog:gc=info``: Prints garbage collection information into the logs.
+Introduced in Java 9.
+Usage enforced since Java 10.
+A replacement for ``-verbose:gc`` and ``-XX:+PrintGCDetails`` tags which are deprecated in Java 9 and removed in Java 10.

 Accessing S3 Data from Hadoop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~